anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 We saw that a more useful model for thinking about variables is to separate the value from the variable, and imagine the variable as holding an address that refers to the value.
 We saw that multiple variables can refer to the same value, explaining our previous observation.

-We considered what to do if we _do_ want separate instances of an initially shared value that don't affect one another.
-And we thought about a special case with numbers that helped us understand how variables work, but which we shouldn't depend upon in general code.
+We considered what to do if we _do_ want separate instances of the same initial value that can be modified independently.
+And we thought about a special case with numbers that initially helped us with our variable investigation, but which we shouldn't depend upon in general code.

 Variables and values are essential to writing code.
-Not all programming languages represent these concepts in the same way as Python, but we can now be more confident in our understanding of variables when writing Python code.
+Not all programming languages represent these concepts in the same way as Python.
+But we can now be more confident in our understanding of variables when writing Python code.
 Finally, we have some new tools to draw on if we need to investigate unexpected behavior in the future!

 ## References